 Helmed by seasoned Japanese sushi chef, Yoshihito Hirose, Kicsi Japán is a tiny Japanese counter service restaurant in Corvin negyed, a bit outside the city center in Budapest’s District 9.
-For this shoe-box sized space, the food offerings are notably wide: There’s everything from donburi (rice bowls) to Japanese snacks like karaage and takoyaki and also raw fish including nigiri sushi, chirashi bowls, and sashimi (€10).
+For this shoe-box sized space, the food offerings are notably wide: There’s everything from donburi (rice bowls) to Japanese snacks like karaage and takoyaki, and also nigiri sushi, chirashi bowls, and sashimi (€10).

 Given the space limitations, not everything is made to order and I’ve had unexciting gyoza and takoyaki here.
-Come for the sushi and the fish-based rice bowls instead.
-Sushi is only available on weekday evenings and during the weekends.
-They’re especially good when Mr. Hirose prepares them himself (he goes back and forth between this and another restaurant location he oversees).
+Come for the sushi and the fish-based rice bowls instead; sushi is only available on weekday evenings and during the weekends.
+They’re especially good when Mr. Hirose is present to make them (he goes back and forth between here and another restaurant he oversees).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal) or becoming an Offbeat Patron.